IamMiracleAlex/CV-Project/README.md

-# Css-update
+# CV Like a web page.

- I updated the the html file by adding the neccessary tags and classes and then create a design using css
+This repository is for creating CV with html and css.